 The Lifelong Health and well-being research group amalgamates previous CCSR research groups (Health Inequalities Research Group, Manchester Well-being Research Group) and works closely with allied Cathie Marsh Institute-based research projects (e.g. MICRA, fRaill).

 We aim to foster world-class research into the social causes, correlates and consequences of variation in health and well-being.
 As well as established researchers, we specifically aim to bring together the new generation of doctoral researchers, regardless of disciplinary boundaries.

 The group comprises two leads based in Sociology and Social Statistics, 20 academic staff from schools within and outside of the School of Social Sciences, nine doctoral students, and affiliates from other universities.

 Events and activities

-- The Health, Work and Wellbeing Network: This network, led by Tarani Chandola, brings together those who contribute to, and benefit from, research in the areas of health, work and well-being.
-Its aim is to encourage the sharing of expertise, provide opportunities for collaboration and generate more research in these topics.
+- The Health, Work and Wellbeing Network - This network, led by Tarani Chandola, brings together those who contribute to and benefit from, research in the areas of health, work and well-being.
+Its aim is to encourage the sharing of expertise, provide opportunities for collaboration and generate more research on these topics.

 - Annie Austin